oncodash/ontoweaver/README.md

     fusioned_nodes = fusioner(congregater) # Call on the previously found duplicates.
 ```

-Once this fusion step is done, is it possible that edges that were defined
+Once this fusion step is done, is it possible that the edges that were defined
-by the initial adapters refers to node IDs that does not exists anymore.
+by the initial adapters refer to node IDs that do not exist anymore.
 Fortunately, the fuser keeps track of which ID was replaced by which one.
 And this can be used to remap the edges' *target* and *source* identifiers:
 ```python